+We present a common framework which unifies the treatment of stochastic and deterministic schedulers and of different objectives.
+Our unified study facilitates informed design of schedulers that are tailored to application needs.
+Whilst a stronger objective, such as obtaining deterministic rather than expected guarantees and controlling the worst-case rather than the average is clearly desirable, it is important to quantify the associated costs.

-We define a simple and appealing class of stochastic schedules which we call {\em memoryless schedules}.
+We first present a simple and appealing sub-class of general stochastic schedules, which we call {\em memoryless schedules}.
 Memoryless schedules perform continuous testing by invoking tests selected independently at random according to some fixed distribution.
 The stateless nature of memoryless scheduling translates to minimum deployment overhead and also makes them very suitable in distributed settings, where each type of test is initiated by a different controller.
+Going back to the example from the previous paragraph, the stochastic schedules there are memoryless since the distribution of the probes is fixed for each one of them.
+A general stochastic schedule for this example may be: select each of the probes with probability $0.5$, but if the long probe was {\em not} selected in the last 2 rounds sent the long probe.
+This schedule uses the results of the previous steps to calculate the new probe and thus is not memoryless.

 We show that the optimization problem of computing the probing frequencies under which a memoryless schedule optimizes a \SUMe\ objective can be formulated as a convex program and when optimizing \MAXe\ objectives, as a linear program.